albarron/LumpSTS/src/main/java/cat/lump/sts2017/similarity/README.md

 ## Similarity among sentence-level word (BabelNet IDs) vector representations

-Given the embeddings calculated on a corpus of text made of BabelNet IDs, calculate the similarity for pairs of aligned sentences in two different files using using the cat.lump.sts2017.similarity.SentenceW2VSimCalculator class as follows:
+Given the embeddings calculated on a corpus of text made of BabelNet IDs, calculate the similarity for pairs of aligned sentences in two different files using the cat.lump.sts2017.similarity.SentenceW2VSimCalculator class as follows:

 ```
 java -cp target/LumpSTS-0.0.1-SNAPSHOT-jar-with-dependencies.jar cat.lump.sts2017.similarity.SentenceW2VSimCalculator -h